MohamedMohy10/1000-German-words-App/README.md

-# 1000 German Word App
+# 1000 German words App
 Learn the most common used 1000 German words easily through flash cards

 ## How it works